Ashok0/EnderalVREssentials/README.md

 [**Fluffy Snow v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/8955): Simple texture replacer for snow.
 The aim is to make the snow a little more fluffy than vanilla.

 [**Yee - A new snowflake mod - Cathedral Concept v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21559): Made from ~20 micron resolution stereographic photographs produced by the Particle Flux Analytics Multi-Angle Snowflake Camera (MASC).
-Also, modifications to snowfall for Obsidian Weathers.
 - Delete ESP files.

 [**Remove Blurry Snowflakes v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/38358): This mod removes the blurry snowflakes by using a transparent texture.
 The normal snowflakes are still present.